denten/denten.github.io/_includes/CV/06-talks.md

 ## Selected Talks, Workshops & Conferences

+- "Collective Authorship," Benson Memorial Lecture at the Center for Excellence in the Arts & Humanities, Iowa State University on April 9th, 2026.
+- "Artifice and Intellect," Denbo Center for Humanities at the University of Tennessee on February 19th, 2026.
+- "Narrative Intelligence," Institute for Advanced Studies in the Humanities at SUNY Binghamton on February 12, 2026.
 - "'Frontières du récit' by Gérard Genette," *Communications* 8 at 60, Yale University on February 6, 2026.
-- "An Introduction to Writing with AI," seminar at the Dubai International Libraries & Publishing Summit on November 1, 2025.
-- "Literary Theory for Robots," keynote address at the Dubai International Libraries & Publishing Summit on October 31, 2025.
+- "Literary Theory for Robots," keynote address and workshop at the Dubai International Libraries & Publishing Summit on October 31, 2025.
 - "Writing Machines," lecture by invitation to the Interactive Telecommunications Program (ITP) at the Tisch School of the Arts, New York University on October 22, 2025.